sendyhalim/laravel-modularizer/readme.md

 ---
 ###Using it...
 ---
-First make you need to publish the config, fire up your terminal and move to your  and type
+First make you need to publish the config, fire up your terminal and type

 ```
 php artisan config:publish sendy/modularizer